Use GenomeDK

 • splitting by chromosome that one bam file you just got

-• open python/R and do some statistics
+• open Rstudio and Jupyterlab

 • compress/decompress multiple files, maybe in parallel